 On September 2, Labour Day 2019, take action!
-Let us #UniteAgainstRacism.
-Find an event near you, and join in!
+Let us #UniteAgainstRacism and refuse to be divided.
+Find an action near you below and join in!
+If your city is not listed, find one here, print off some pledge sheets and go.

-Are you organizing a #UniteAgainstRacism contingent at Labour Day in your city or is your Labour Day event themed #UniteAgainstRacism?
+Are you organizing a #UniteAgainstRacism contingent at Labour Day in your city?
 Get in touch!
 Email email@example.com

 The #UniteAgainstRacism theme builds on the Canadian Labour Congress proposed theme: A Fair Canada for Everyone It’s a perfect way to put forward a shared vision for fairness for all — and challenge the overt racism that is accelerating across Canada.